Documentation

 To pick from a list of available sources and destinations, run the init command without any arguments.

 By default, when you run the script, it will sync the aws_ec2_instances table.
-You can find all the available resources you can sync on the AWS source plugin page (opens in a new tab).
+You can find all the available resources you can sync on the AWS source integration page (opens in a new tab).

 Authenticate to AWS

-The CloudQuery AWS plugin requires read only permissions in order to sync information from your AWS cloud environment.
+The CloudQuery AWS integration requires read only permissions in order to sync information from your AWS cloud environment.

 There are several different methods for authenticating to your AWS cloud environment (opens in a new tab).
 Be sure you authenticate before you run your first sync.